HopelessProgrammingInterns/hpi-websiteklub-docker/README.md

 # This Repo's Contents

-* frame: The PHP Code for the landing page and all static pages.
+* `frame`: The PHP Code for the landing page and all static pages.
-* nginx-main-conf: nginx config file that is symlinked to `/etc/nginx/sites-enabled`.
+* `nginx-main-conf`: nginx config file that is symlinked to `/etc/nginx/sites-enabled`.
 Home of all forwards from user visible links to ports of services.
-* wordpress: Slightly modified docker image for wordpress (allows to modify path at which the wordpress installation is run).
+* `wordpress`: Slightly modified docker image for wordpress (allows to modify path at which the wordpress installation is run).
-* docker-compose.yml: Definitions of all services running on the server.
+* `docker-compose.yml`: Definitions of all services running on the server.
-* docker-common.env: Helper file for the .yml, containing env var definitions shared by services.
+* `docker-common.env`: Helper file for the .yml, containing env var definitions shared by services.

 # How To ...